 Introduction

-DEQ proposes mostly minor changes to the rules that implement the New Source Review program in Oregon, but the proposed rules also include a few significant changes.
+DEQ proposes mostly minor changes to the rules that implement the New Source Review (NSR) program in Oregon, but the proposed rules also include a few significant changes.
 The minor changes include reorganizing the rules so that elements of the program are grouped together, as well as providing clarification for some of the provisions.
 The two significant changes include: 1) replacing the current definition of a major source in nonattainment areas with the federal definition (this change would also apply to maintenance areas); and 2) revising the procedures for demonstrating “net air quality benefit” when offsets are required for NSR actions in nonattainment and maintenance areas.

 In addition to the changes identified above, DEQ proposes establishing two new designations for the air quality in a localized area.
 Currently, there are three designations used in the Oregon rules.
-Attainment or unclassified areas are areas where the air quality is below the National Ambient Air Quality Standard or presumed to be below the NAAQS.
+Attainment or unclassified areas are areas where the air quality is below, or is presumed to be below, the National Ambient Air Quality Standards (NAAQS).
 Nonattainment areas are areas where the air quality does not meet the NAAQS and have been formally designated nonattainment by EPA.
 Once designated as nonattainment, an area remains designated as nonattainment until DEQ requests and EPA approves that the area be redesignated as an attainment area.
 The redesignation includes the development and implementation of a maintenance plan to ensure that the area will not become a nonattainment area again.
 Hence, DEQ rules refer to redesignated areas as maintenance areas.

 The new area designations proposed by DEQ are “Sustainment” and “Reattainment” areas.
 Sustainment areas would be areas that have ambient monitoring data indicating that an area is not meeting the NAAQS or is very close to not meeting the NAAQS, but the area has not been formally designated as a nonattainment area by EPA.
 Reattainment areas would be areas that are currently designated as nonattainment areas, but there is sufficient ambient monitoring data indicating that the area is meeting the NAAQS.
 For sustainment areas, DEQ is proposing NSR rules that will help to prevent an area from becoming formally designated as a nonattainment area.
 For reattainment areas, DEQ is proposing rules that will serve as a bridge between nonattainment and maintenance area NSR rules.
 For both areas, the proposed NSR rules are designed to provide incentives for new or modified sources to obtain offsets from “priority” sources (sources that are considered to be significantly contributing to the air quality problems in the area).
 However, federal major sources (major sources, as defined by EPA) would still have to comply, at a minimum, with the NSR rules specified for the area as it is designated by EPA.